 After all, hope for the future is plummeting and reasons for anxiety abound.
 How do you get out of bed when you’ve been laid off from your job?
 How do you shop for groceries when the store could be filled with infectious people – or when your worried relative doesn’t want you to go?

-COVID and masks, race and justice, money and markets, educating our children from home, wildfires and hurricanes, politics, the reliability of the U.S. postal service, and more: 2020 has amped up the volume on all the things we humans worry about–and added new ones too.
+COVID and masks, race and justice, money and markets, educating our children from home, wildfires and hurricanes, politics, the reliability of the U.S. postal service, and more: 2020 has amped up the volume on all the things we humans worry about–and added new ones too.2020 has amped up the volume on all the things we humans worry about--and added new ones too. - @davidkinnaman Click To Tweet

 Young adults have been hit especially hard when it comes to mental health.
 For Millennials and Gen Zers, their future has never looked dimmer.
 Job prospects and future financial stability for their generation have taken a beating.
 Our research shows that Christian young adults are the ones most likely to say they experience anxiety.